imediasystem/redCODE-STudio/README.md

 &nbsp;

 ## 🔗 See also
 Are you interested in?
-See my other projects and visit my website [iMedia SysteM - imediasystem.eu](https://imediasystem.eu/) &nbsp;
+See my other projects and visit my website [iMedia SysteM](https://imediasystem.pl/) ↗️ &nbsp;

 ## 📝 Feel free to contact me
-Write sth nice ;) Find me on [Linkedin](https://www.linkedin.com/in/krzysztof-graca-47698997/) &nbsp;
+Write sth nice ;) Find me on [Linkedin](https://www.linkedin.com/in/krzysztof-graca-47698997/) ↗️
+&nbsp;

 ## 👏 Thanks / Special thanks / Credits